 - SELECT TOP 1 * FROM [ApprovedSites] WITH (XLOCK, TABLOCK)ALTER TABLE [dbo].
 [ApprovedSites] ENABLE CHANGE_TRACKING

-- Enables wide-scope correlation of operational data across the whole environment
+- Enables the wide-scope correlation of operational data across the whole environment

 - Monitors core SQL database performance